shader-slang/shader-slang.github.io/docs/reflection-api.md

 }
 ```

-Note that the `offset`, `space` and `size` values above are meaningful only for the relavent `category` it belongs to.
-In other words, the offset, space and size of a type need to be reflected for each category.
+Note that the `offset`, `space`, and `size` values above are meaningful only for the relevant `category` they belong to.
+In other words, the offset, space, and size of a type need to be reflected for each category.

 ### `TypeLayout` and `VariableLayout`

 To store the "layout" information, Slang introduces the following key concepts and relationships:

-- **TypeLayout** (`TypeLayoutReflection`): provides **size** and alignment information for a type.
-It also contains information about "sub-parts" such as fields of a struct, element type of an array and other nested types.
+- **TypeLayout** (`TypeLayoutReflection`): Provides **size** and alignment information for a type.
+It also contains information about "sub-parts" such as fields of a struct, element type of an array, and other nested types.

-- **VariableLayout** (`VariableLayoutReflection`): provide **offset** information for a variable.
-It also contains information of each filed of a TypeLayout.
+- **VariableLayout** (`VariableLayoutReflection`): Provides **offset** information for a variable.
+It also contains information on each field of a TypeLayout.

 For the Slang Reflection API, you will be mostly dealing with `VariableLayout` and the variants of `TypeLayout`.
 Both of them reflect the layout information, but `VariableLayout` is more for the **offset** information from the beginning of the given scope, and `TypeLayout` is more for the **size** information of the type.
 You can access `TypeLayoutReflection` from `VariableLayoutReflection` in the reflection APIs.